-Industrial field network is a network that can be deployed in process control industry to monitor industrial field equipment for achieving the target of control and management.
-Industrial field network can improve production efficiency, reduce human intervention and decrease cost.
-It is significant for industrial modernization.
+Industrial field networks are often deployed to process control industry to monitor industrial field equipment.
+Industrial field network can improve production efficiency, reduce human intervention and decrease cost, which are significant for industrial modernization.

-Industrial field bus and industrial Ethernet are two kinds of common solutions of industrial automation, while they are both a wired network.
-With the development of industrial wireless technology, Wireless Sensor Networks (WSN), which is a typical industrial wireless network, has been applied to industrial network gradually.
-WSN can free traditional field devices from the limits of abundant cables, and it is easy and flexible to deploy in industrial environment.
-Wireless network can be applied to building automation, process automation, and industrial automation.
+Industrial field bus and industrial Ethernet are two kinds of common networks deployed in industrial automation, while they are wired networks.
+With the development of industrial wireless technology, Wireless Sensor Networks (WSN), a typical industrial wireless network, has been applied to industrial network.
+WSN can free traditional field devices from the limits of abundant cables, and it is flexible to deploy in industrial environment.
+WSN can be applied to building automation, process automation, and industrial automation.
 Currently, There are three major industrial wireless networks international standards: ISA100.11a[IEC62734], WirelessHART[IEC62591], WIA-PA[IEC62601].

-Industrial backhaul network is a transition network, which combines industrial field network with high-level network to achieve the goal of interconnection.
+Industrial backhaul network is used as transition network, which combines industrial field network with high-level network to achieve the goal of interconnection.
 It mainly solves the problem that makes the sensor or control data from industrial field network transmit to high-level network.
-Generally, industrial field network is limited to a specific region, such as a plant.
+Generally, industrial field network is deployed to a specific region.
 Through industrial backhaul network, data of industrial field network can be transferred to internet or other industrial field networks.
-Industrial backhaul network is a medium-sized network, which can cover from a few kilometers to tens of kilometers.
+Industrial backhaul network is a mediumsized network, which can cover from a few kilometers to tens of kilometers.
 The major technology of industrial wireless backhaul network consists of Wi-Fi, WiMAX and LTE.

-In order to adapt to the burgeoning industry 4.0, which aims to elevate the level of manufacturing, industrial field network should not be confined to a plant network only.
+To apply well in the burgeoning industry 4.0, which aims to elevate the level of manufacturing, industrial field network should not be confined to a plant network only.
 Therefore, it is necessary to introduce the technology of industrial backhaul network to break the restrictions of interconnection between different networks, and construct a hybrid industrial network.
 Figure 1 indicates a typical network architecture of the hybrid industrial network.
 It is a type of architecture of industrial deterministic network that was illustrated with use cases in the drafts proposed by DetNet Workgroup of IETF of [I-D.bas-usecase-detnet] and [I-D.finn-detnetarchitecture].